Fabian95qw/STARFACE-MSGraph-lib/README.md

 There you can add all kind of permissions, depending on what you want to access from the STARFACE **Important!
 You can only use Application Permissions**

+I recommend the following permissions:
+- Contacts.Read (Allows to Read contacts in all mailboxes)
+- Users.Read.All (Allows to Read all user's fill profiles)

+Once the permissions are added, admin-consent has to be given bei an Administrator

 # Download
 In the bin are pre-compiled moduleblocks in the module folder you'll find the pre-built modules for import.